Never Under Estimate the Power of the Pause

-Powerful and persuasive presenters recognize the importance of the pause.
-Alan Alda says, “It is the stuff between the lines that makes it a great performance.”
-(If you are familiar with my work, you know I do not like the word “stuff.”
-However, this is an actual quote.)
-My brother Robert Fripp, the legendary guitarist and one of Rolling Stone magazine’s “100 Greatest Guitarists” explains, “The music is between the notes, not in the notes.”
+My brother Robert Fripp, the legendary guitarist and one of Rolling Stone magazine’s “100 Greatest Guitarists,” explains, “The music is between the notes, not in the notes.”

-Imagine where you would have a comma, period, paragraph, an exclamation point, an underline, or ellipses if your talk were written out.
+Imagine where you would have a comma, a period, a paragraph, an exclamation point, an underline, or an ellipsis if your talk were written out.
 Use this as a guide for pauses.

-When I interviewed my friend and fellow speech coach, Ron Arden, he shared this helpful explanation of nine types of pauses and how and when to use them:
+You may find interesting this helpful explanation of 9 types of pauses and how and when to use them:

 1. Sense Pause

-The sense pause is roughly where a comma would be in writing, but occurs about twice as frequently.
-This pause is more frequent than the comma because, in writing if your audience cannot understand something they can re-read it.
-Since this isn’t possible in speaking, you must allow time for your audience to understand.
-This is a way of grouping words in small “parcels” so they audience can keep up with what you are saying.
-This pause usually lasts one-half to one second.
+The sense pause is roughly where a comma would be in writing, but it occurs about twice as often.
+It is more frequent than the comma because in writing if your audience cannot understand something, they can reread it.
+Since this isn’t possible in speaking, you must allow time for your audience to process.
+This is a way of grouping words in small parcels so the audience can keep up with what you are saying.
+This pause usually lasts from 1/2 to 1 second.

 2. Transition Pause

-The transition pause is approximately where a period would be in writing.
+The transition pause is where a period would be in writing.
 It separates one thought from another.
 Many speakers are unaware that they are speaking in run-on sentences.
-Audiences are not able to process rapid speech as well as we might think they can, especially if the content is unusual, emotional, poetic, dramatic, or new to the audience.
-This pause lasts between one and two seconds.
+Audiences are not able to process rapid speech as well as we might think they can, especially if the content is unusual, emotional, poetic, dramatic, or new.
+This pause lasts between 1 and 2 seconds.

 3. Dramatic Pause

-A dramatic pause is a pause is used to set up and spotlight what you will say next.
-For example, “Do you know what happened?”… (pause)… (pause)… (pause)...
+A dramatic pause is used to set up and spotlight what you will say next.
+For example, “Do you know what happened . . . ?
+“Pause, pause, pause.
 This heightens tension in your narrative and gets the audience involved.
-You have to earn a dramatic pause, by following it with a statement that rewards your audience for following along with you.
-A dramatic pause can be anywhere from three – seven seconds.
+You have to highlight a dramatic pause by following it with a statement that rewards your audience for following along with you.
+A dramatic pause can last anywhere from 3 to 7 seconds.

 4. Reflective Pause